nkh/bash-rd/README.md

 # FORMATTERS

-A formatter is a program that formats the received data, it can be as complicated or simple as you want.
+A formatter is an external program that formats the received data by the server.

-Without a formatter the data is echoed.
+Without a formatter the data is simply echoed.

-Formatters get key/value stored in their environment.
+Formatters also get the stored key/value in their environment.

 *rd* variables of interest:
 - $rd_pid, the pid of the server